Theory of gating in recurrent neural networks: Discussion

+We also show how the gates complement the memory function of the update gate by providing an important, context and input dependent {\it reset} mechanism.
+The ability to erase a memory trace flexibly is critical for function \cite{greff2016lstm}.
+Gates also provide a mechanism to avoid the accuracy-flexibility trade-off noted for purely additive networks - where the stability of a memory comes at the cost of the ease with which its rewritten \cite{pereira2015tradeoff}.

-From a practical perspective, studying the transition to chaos is of interest in light of the observation that it is often easier to train RNNs initialized in the chaotic regime but close to the critical points.
+We summarize the rich behaviour of the gated RNN via phase diagrams indicating the critical surfaces and regions of marginal stability.
+From a practical perspective, the phase diagram is useful in light of the observation that it is often easier to train RNNs initialized in the chaotic regime but close to the critical points.
 This is often referred to as the ``edge of chaos'' hypothesis \cite{bertschinger2004real,legenstein2007makes,boedecker2012information}.
-Thus a theoretical characterization of the critical surfaces, in a phase diagram, indicating the transition to chaos in the parameter space is significant for practitioners.
-We also note that the strong chaotic nature of the dynamics at the discontinuous chaotic transition seems unlikely to be beneficial for training on natural tasks, and thus initializations close to these regions should be avoided.

-{\it The role of biases:} Initialization choices for biases have a significant impact on task performance in machine learning architectures \cite{sutskever2013importance,tallec2018can,jozefowicz2015empirical,mishkin2015all}.
-Here we studied how biases affect the dynamics and qualitatively change the phase diagram.
-The bias $\beta_h$ in the nonlinear activation function has the effect of producing stable non-zero fixed point solutions; indeed, for non-zero $\beta_h$ zero is no longer a stationary point of the fixed-point equations.
-Moreover, the biases $\beta_h$ and $\beta_r$ also control the leading edge of the spectral curve, and thus affect the stability of the fixed-points.
-Higher values of the $\beta_h, \beta_r$ require higher values of $g_h$ for a transition to chaos.
-Another interesting aspect of $\beta_h$ is that it suppresses the discontinuous chaotic transition and thus the transition from the stable fixed-point to the chaotic time-varying state is a continuous one.
-From a functional perspective, biases could be used to stabilize regions of the parameter space or engineer stable fixed-points corresponding to memory states.
+Thus the phase diagrams provide ML practitioners with a map for principled parameter initialisation -- one of the most critical choices deciding training success.